 Filing a car accident claim for compensation can be difficult, and Ben Crump Law, PLLC is here to help you.
 If someone else caused the accident and you suffered injuries, you should not have to pay for the consequences—they should.

-A car accident lawyer from our firm can help you gather evidence, assign liability, a negotiate with the negligent party to recover compensation, including:
+Our car accident lawyers can help you gather evidence, assign liability, a negotiate with the negligent party to recover compensation, including:

 - Hospital bills